 Linear equations and inequalities, graphing lines, systems of equations, exponents, polynomials, factoring, radicals, complex numbers, and the quadratic formula Prerequisites: Pass MA 090, or COMPASS Exam score of at least 50 on the Pre-Algebra section, or an ACT score of at least 21.
 Students must verify they have met the prerequisites on the first day of class.
 This is a Pass/Fail course.

 Credit for courses numbered below 100 is not transferable.
-These courses are designed to prepare the student to become math proficient.

 MA 101.
 Fundamental Mathematical Structures I (3)